How much does a rhinoplasty cost?

 - It is highly recommended for perspective candidates to search for a rhinoplasty surgeon who is a board certified facial plastic surgeon (by the American Board of Facial Plastic and Reconstructive Surgery).

 - It is better to choose a facial plastic surgeon when it comes to your nose surgery.
 A traditional (general) plastic surgeon usually performs surgery on the entire body rather than specializing in a specific area.
-A facial plastic surgeon understands and is trained in the internal supporting structures as well as the external cosmetic appearance of your nose to a greater extent than general plastic surgeons.
+A facial plastic surgeon understands and is trained in the internal supporting structures as well as the external cosmetic appearance of your nose to a much greater extent than general plastic surgeons.
 It is important to have an attractive nose that still works after your rhinoplasty operation.

 - An unrecognized deviated septum or sinusitis can result in nasal obstruction not present before rhinoplasty.
 A facial plastic surgeon is extensively trained in the functional structures of the face, including the inside of the nose.
 Most of Dr. Bennett’s patients are breathing better as soon as one week after surgery.

 - Make sure the doctor performs rhinoplasty on a regular basis.
+It is unlikely for one surgeon to be “great” at everything.

 - A highly qualified and board-certified surgeon usually requires higher fees.
+Less trained surgeons are less expensive but revision rhinoplasty tends to be very expensive.

 Filter through patient reviews of Dr. Bennett from all around the web